 The per capita income in Kailua in 2018 was $54,340, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $217,360 for a family of four.

 Kailua is an extremely ethnically-diverse town.
 The people who call Kailua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kailua residents report their race to be White, followed by Asian.
-Important ancestries of people in Kailua include Irish, English, Portuguese, and Italian.
+Important ancestries of people in Kailua include German, Irish, English, Italian, and Portuguese.

 The most common language spoken in Kailua is English.
 Other important languages spoken here include Japanese and Spanish.